MicrosoftDocs/cpp-docs/docs/sanitizers/error-container-overflow.md

 my_static.lib(my_code.obj) : error LNK2038: mismatch detected for 'annotate_vector': value '0' doesn't match value '1' in main.obj
 ```

-To resolve this error, either disable annotations in all projects that use the corresponding macro, or build each project by using **`/fsanitize=address`** and annotations enabled.
+To resolve this error, either disable annotations in all projects that use the corresponding macro, or build each project using **`/fsanitize=address`** and annotations enabled.
 (Annotations are enabled by default.)

 ## Example: Access reserved memory in a `std::vector`